NazarShuk/balls/README.md

 **Note: this app was only made for demonstration purposes.
 Please do not use this app to cheat, as it is against BallsDex terms of service.**
 ## Usage
-To run it locally, first, clone the repository, and in the terminal run `npm run dev`.
+To run it locally, first, clone the repository, and in the terminal run `npm install` and then `npm run dev`.
 After that, open `localhost:5173` in your browser.

 Or you can go to `https://balls-lake.vercel.app`.
 It is hosted by me :)